Worksheet 11

 Here, I see:

 • form: more or less linear.
-The curve at the bottom end seems to be caused by that state that has an unusually high FruitVeg5 value (over 25) despite having the second-lowest EdCollege value.
-So I am not going to worry about that.
-You might also note a “kink” in the trend at an EdCollege value around 35.
-I think the best description of the form of the trend is two straight lines glued together, rather than a curve.
+The curve at the bottom end seems to be caused by that one state that has an unusually high FruitVeg5 value (over 25) despite having the second-lowest EdCollege value.
+So I am not going to worry about that.2 You might also note a “kink” in the trend at an EdCollege value around 35.
+In that case, you might say that the best description of the form of the trend is two straight lines glued together, rather than a curve.

 • direction: an upward trend.